 Urgent Action Needed to Save Wild Red Wolves While U.S. Fish and Wildlife Service Deliberates

-CHAPEL HILL, N.C. – In response to today’s announcement by the U.S. Fish and Wildlife Service that it will delay changes to regulations governing the management of wild red wolves while it considers a recent court decision, the Southern Environmental Law Center released the following statement by Derb Carter, senior attorney and director of its North Carolina offices.
+CHAPEL HILL, N.C. – In response to today’s announcement by the U.S. Fish and Wildlife Service that it will delay changes to regulations governing the management of wild red wolves while it considers a recent court decision, the Southern Environmental Law Center released the following statement.

 A rule proposed by USFWS rule on June 27, 2018, would restrict wild red wolves to one National Wildlife Refuge and a bombing range in eastern North Carolina (map here), while allowing the immediate killing of any wolves that live on or wander onto non-federal lands in what previously had been a designated five-county Red Wolf Recovery Area.
 The USFWS proposal would reduce the recovery area by almost 90 percent.